dwmkerr/hacker-laws/README.md

 As a hypothetical example, imagine a module which is able to turn a Markdown document into HTML.
 If the module could be extended to handle a newly proposed markdown feature, without modifying the module internals, then it would be open for extension.
 If the module could _not_ be modified by a consumer so that how existing Markdown features are handled, then it would be _closed_ for modification.

-This principle has particular relevance for object-orientated programming, where we may design objects to be easily extended, but would avoid designing objects which can have their existing behaviour changed in unexpected ways.
+This principle has particular relevance for object-oriented programming, where we may design objects to be easily extended, but would avoid designing objects which can have their existing behaviour changed in unexpected ways.

 See also: